-- Don't put any air in the balloons -- just the ingredients you want to use.
+Don't put any air in the balloons -- just the ingredients you want to use.
 This allows them to stay flexible and maliable when the kids are squishing them around in their hands.

-- We found that the latex smell of the balloon will mask most of the scent of many ingredients so kids may not be able to use their sense of smell to detect what is in the balloon.
+- We found that the latex smell of the balloon will mask the scent of many ingredients so kids may not be able to use their sense of smell to detect what is in the balloon.

 Older kids will enjoy guessing what's in each balloon without having any idea of the ingredients used (similar to that throw-back Halloween 'What's in the Box' game where you would 'stick your hand in the box' -- you might have played at Halloween parties).

 Ask kids which item they would prefer in a sensory ball (believe it or not, we all have a different sense of touch so different items will be appealing to kids).